RobinBially/CSPMJ/ReadMe.txt

 *********************
 To adapt or change the gradle-script, look at the file ‘build.gradle’.
 Note that the build-process of the parser depends on sablecc.
 Therefore, ensure that you are connected to internet because the sablecc generator is downloaded.

-command for building the project:
+command for building the project and generating the jar-file for the CSP parser:
       gradle build
 use —info for verbose build:
       gradle build —info

-to build the project and produce the corresponding .jar-file use the the following command:
-      gradle uberjar
+Additional info:
-   - the .jar file and all .class files are saved in a special folde ‘build’. the jar-file can be found in ‘build/libs’
+    The .jar file and all .class files are saved in a special folder ‘build’.
+The jar-file can be found in ‘build/libs’

 To execute the parser you can use the produced .jar-file as follows: